 You will need to consider how you plan to heat your pool as there are a number of options available.
 A consideration should be given to the ongoing running costs as well as the initial purchase price.
-For example an electric heater has a cheap purchase cost, however the running costs are high.
+For example, a boiler has a relatively cheap purchase cost, however due to increasing fuel costs, the day to day running costs will be higher than other methods.
 Becoming more popular nowadays for environmental reasons as well as efficiency are heat pumps; both seasonal and all year round models are available.

 If your pool is situated close enough to your house and your house boiler has adequate capacity you may consider using this as your heat source.
 If your pool is an outdoor pool, spring and summer time tends to be the seasons when you will use it most and this fortunately tends to be the time when your house boiler is under-utilized.
 For this method of heating you will require a heat exchanger which is a relatively small investment.